 Clarify your plans before you create and send a newsletter.
 This will help you compose the email and analyze your campaign results.

 Professional email service providers allow you to collect and analyze the preferences of your subscribers.
-One of the most popular email services is AWeber.
-It helps to segment your email list in order to send newsletters that match subscriber interests.
+Some of the most popular and affordable email services are AWeber and Sendinblue.
+Such services help segmenting your email list in order to send newsletters that match subscriber interest.
 For example, new subscribers are more likely to need basic knowledge about your product.
-Your customers need information about your latest updates, and/or the benefits of any new features of your products.
+Your existing customers need information about your latest updates, and/or the benefits of any new features of your products.

 When you send newsletters to subscriber groups by interest, your conversion rate typically increases.
 And, your unsubscribe rate will likely be reduced.